 The most common side effects with LEVITRA are headache, flushing, stuffy or runny nose, indigestion, upset stomach, dizziness, and back pain.

 Taking Levitra: It is available in 5-mg, 10-mg, and 20-mg tablets.
 LEVITRA may be taken with or without food intake, no more than once a day, at least 24 hours apart LEVITRA is taken orally, approximately 60 minutes before sexual activity.
 Another form of erection pills is the oro-dispersable tablets of Vardenafil, which are left to dissolve in the mouth rather than swallowed.
 Thus they act faster, within 15-20 minutes.
 Those erection pills are available under the name “Vivanza”.

 c.
 Cialis (Tadalafil)

-There is no such thing as a an absolutely better medication.
+There is no such thing as a an absolutely better medication or one best treatment for ED.
 The efficacy and safety of a medication varies from one person to another and can only be determined by a specialist.